iProgrammer16/osint-for-beginners/README.md

-# A Comprehensive Guide to Using Shodan & Censys

-# A Comprehensive Guide to Using Shodan & Censys
+# A Comprehensive OSINT Guide to Mastering Shodan, Censys, and Google Dorks or Google Hacking

 **Shodan** and **Censys** are search engines used to find internet-connected devices and services, such as servers, cameras, and networking equipment.
 They are primarily used for security analysis and discovering vulnerabilities in internet-connected systems.